jesusnavaso/hello-rabbit-java/README.md

 rabbitmq-plugins list
 ```

-Download rabbitmqadmin from the local node and put it inside a folder that already in your path.
-Give it execution rights:
+Download rabbitmqadmin from the local node and put it inside a folder that is already in your path.
+Give it execution permissions:
 ```bash
 curl http://localhost:15672/cli/rabbitmqadmin -o /usr/local/bin/rabbitmqadmin
 chmod +x /usr/local/bin/rabbitmqadmin